wkromar/spike-chart/README.md

 Let's add some Redux!

 Things you should do:
 1. Make a reducer to handle the state of the employee list
-2. `Connect` the components that need to communicate with redux
+2. `Connect` the components that need to communicate with redux, both dispatch and mapStateToProps
 3. Dispatch actions that trigger reducer functions
 4. Use the payload to alter state